llm

 Founded in 2024, Mistral AI is a French startup co-founded by former Meta employees Timothée Lacroix and Guillaume Lample, together with former DeepMind researcher Arthur Mensch.
 The company offers a mix of open-source and commercial generative models.

 The premium (commercial) product range includes six LLMs: Mistral Large 2 for high-complexity tasks, Codestral for AI coding, 3 B and 8B—small but fast models—and more.
-Mistral Large 2 allows free usage and modification for research and non-commercial goals.
+Mistral Large 2 provides free usage and modification for research and non-commercial goals.

 In addition to commercial solutions, there are seven free models, such as Mathstral 7b and multilingual Mistral NeMo.